-VAT is imposed on the provision of goods and services in Cyprus, as well as on the acquisition of goods from the European Union and the importation of goods into Cyprus.
+VAT is imposed on the supply of goods and provision of services in Cyprus, as well as on the acquisition of goods from the European Union and the importation of goods into Cyprus.

 Taxable persons charge VAT on their taxable supplies (output tax) and are charged with VAT on goods or services which they receive (input tax).